 Co-founded by Trinity Mouzon Wofford, Golde was created in a one-bedroom Brooklyn apartment back in 2017.
 Wofford’s company focuses on superfood essentials, selling wellness and beauty products.

-Where:Shop here
+๐Shop here

-3. McNally Jackson, Various Locations
+3. McNally Jackson, Various locations

 The beloved independent bookstore McNally Jackson has been operating under Sarah McNally for nearly 20 years and remains an iconic bookstore across multiple NYC locations.
+Plus, they just opened a new flagship shop at Rockefeller Center!

-Where: Various Locations
+๐ Various Locations

 4. Busayo, Brownsville